BlueBrain/nmodl/docs/CC2023/PAD.md

 ```
 cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image
 bash run_benchmark_script_cpu_gpu.sh  # Runs all the benchmarks on CPU and GPU
-python plot_benchmarks_cpu_gpu.py  # Generate the plots based on the outputs of the previous script
+python3 plot_benchmarks_cpu_gpu.py  # Generate the plots based on the outputs of the previous script
 cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
 ```
 Executing `run_benchmark_script_dockerfile.sh` will generate two pickle files that include the results